tf-libsonnet/core/SECURITY.md

 ## Reporting a Vulnerability

-If you find or notice any security vulnerability in Fensak software, you can report the finding to the team at:
+If you find or notice any security vulnerability in `tf.libsonnet`, you can report the finding to the team at:

-    security@fensak.io
+    security@tflibsonnet.com

 We will review the potential threat and work towards issuing a fix based on the level of risk associated with the vulnerability.
 During this time, we may follow up with additional information or guidance.
 Once a proper assessment has